Woman of the Year (1942) was a pivotal film for Katharine Hepburn.

 Going to Extremes

 Tess arrives early one morning at the apartment Sam rented after leaving her.
-She sneaks in while Sam is asleep, planning to surprise him with a homemade breakfast.
+She sneaks in while Sam sleeps, planning to surprise him with a homemade breakfast.

 But Tess has never cooked before.
 Her willingness to do something so entirely out of her comfort zone is a testament to her love for Sam, and of her growing maturity.
 Over the course of their relationship, this may be the first thing Tess has ever done completely for Sam.